fred913/fred913/README.md

 ### Greetings 👋

 My name is Sheng Fan, but you can call me Fred.
-I am a 17-year-old student at Hangzhou Electronics & Information Vocational School, based in Hangzhou, Zhejiang, China.
+I'm a 17-year-old high school sophomore at Hangzhou Electronics & Information Vocational School, based in Hangzhou, Zhejiang, China.

-In my role with @CivilizationGame, I embrace a multifaceted approach, serving as an IT manager, programmer, and coder.
-My work reflects my passion for all things coding 💻, which is an integral part of my life.
+As a Maintainer of [mannaandpoem/OpenManus](https://github.com/mannaandpoem/OpenManus), I actively contribute to open-source development while balancing my academic commitments.
+My work reflects my passion for collaborative coding projects and system architecture design 💻.

 Coding transcends mere hobby for me; it is a fervent passion 🔥.
-I thrive on the creativity and problem-solving challenges it presents 🤔, and I am continually seeking opportunities to enhance my skills 📚 and explore new concepts.
+I thrive on the creativity and problem-solving challenges it presents 🤔, constantly seeking opportunities to enhance my full-stack development skills 📚 and explore emerging technologies in distributed systems.

 If you would like to contact me, you can reach me at fredtools999@gmail.com.